Which languages are easiest -- and most difficult -- for native English speakers to learn?

 Russian (1,100 hours)

-The big advantage of learning Russian is that, once you're proficient, you can understand other Slav languages like Czech, Polish or Bulgarian.
+The big advantage of learning Russian is that, once you're proficient, you can understand other Slav languages such as Czech, Polish or Bulgarian.

 It's also spoken and understood in all former regions of the Soviet Union from Armenia to Kyrgyzstan.